xialeiliu/RankIQA/README.md

 # RankIQA: Learning from Rankings for No-reference Image Quality Assessment

 The paper will appear in ICCV 2017.
-The code and model will be undated later.

 An [arXiv pre-print](https://arxiv.org/abs/1707.08347) version and the [supplementary material](./pdf/Xialei_IQA_ICCV.pdf) are available.

 ## Authors